geokshitij/geokshitij.github.io/_pages/about.md

 ### 2020
 * **October 20**: Presented a conference talk, **'Landslide Susceptibility Mapping in Nepal using Google Earth Engine'**, at Geo for Good 2020.
+* **January 10**: Graduated from Tribhuvan University with a Bachelor of Science in Civil Engineering.